dalek-cryptography/bulletproofs/docs/r1cs-docs-example.md

 ## Verifiying a proof

 The verifier receives a proof, and a list of committed inputs and outputs, from the prover.
 It passes these to the `verify` function, which verifies that, given a shuffle proof and a list of committed inputs and outputs, the outputs are a valid reordering of the inputs.
-The verifier receives a `Result::ok()` if the proof verified correctly and a `Result::error(R1CSError)` otherwise.
+The verifier receives a `Result::ok()` if the proof verified correctly and a `Result::error(Error)` otherwise.

 ```rust